oracle-livelabs/apex/apex-professional-hol5/1-adding-pages-demo-projects.md

     ![](./images/create-sf-page16.png " ")

 ## Task 3: Add Content Row to Demo Projects Application.
+In this lab, you create a **Content Row** report on the DEMO_/PROJECTS table.
+Content Row is a Classic Report template that is suitable for displaying most types of content.
+This report features a column for selection such as a checkbox or radio button, an icon, title and description, miscellaneous attributes, and actions.

 1. Navigate to Create button and click Page.